pradyumnaym/RL-Hockey-Agent/README.md

-### RL Agent for the Air Hockey Environment
+### RL Agent for the Laser Hockey Environment

 ### Installation Instructions
-The codebase has been tested with python3.9.
+The codebase has been tested with python3.10+.
 We recommend using a virtual environment:

 ```
 python3.10 -m venv .venv